-ALBA School will employ two vehicles in the decision making process: the School Governing Board,-otherwise called the Governance Council throughout this document, and Teacher Cooperative.
-The School Governing Board will generate school policies, establish and manage school goals, build a positive school environment for the well-being of the students and any educational and building related services.
+ALBA School will employ two vehicles in the decision making process: the School Governance Council (SGC), Governing Board, otherwise called the Governance Council throughout this document, and Teacher Cooperative.
+The School Governance Council Governing Board will generate school policies, establish and manage school goals, build a positive school environment for the well-being of the students and any educational and building related services.
 The Teacher Cooperative will oversee the day-to-day operations of ALBA School.

-The nine member Governing Board consists of parents and community members.
-Members serve terms as outlined in bylaws.
-This Board shall meet monthly.
-The Governance Council Governing Board is the policy-making body and determines the course of ALBA School by consensus.
-Board- members serve on a volunteer basis.
-The Council Governing Board reviews and assesses school performance with respect to student achievement, parental involvement, building improvements and disciplinary procedures.
+The nine member SGC Council Governing Board will consists of five parents, three staff, and one community member.
+Members will serve terms as outlined in SGC bylaws.
+This council Board shall meet monthly.
+The Governance Council Governing Board is the policy-making body and will-determines the course of ALBA School by consensus.
+Council Board members will serve on a volunteer basis.
+The Council Governing Board will reviews and assesses school performance with respect to student achievement, parental involvement, building improvements and disciplinary procedures.

-The SGC is elected by a formal procedure.
-In spring, an information sheet, time, line, and nomination form is given to the parents or guardians of each student at ALBA School.
+The SGC will be is elected by a formal procedure.
+In spring, an information sheet, time, line, and nomination form will be is given to the parents or guardians of each student at ALBA School.
 These documents are also distributed to staff members and community leaders.
-Outlines on the form will be the purpose of the SGC and the duties involved in serving as a Board member.
+Outlines on the form will be the purpose of the SGC and the duties involved in serving as a Council Board member.
 Also outlines will be information about when nomination forms are to be returned, dates for parents to meet the candidates, and the balloting deadline.
-At that point, the parents are responsible for nominating themselves or someone else they feel could fulfill the outlined duties.
-The staff is responsible for selecting the staff representatives to the SGC...
-The SGC or Teacher Cooperative appoints the community/business members.
+At that point, the parents will be are responsible for nominating themselves or someone else they feel could fulfill the outlined duties.
+The staff will be is responsible for selecting the staff representatives to the SGC.
+The SGC or Teacher Cooperative will appoints the community/business members.

-The Teacher Cooperative consists of all full-time licensed teachers working at ALBA School.
-The Cooperative meets monthly and on an as needed basis.
-The Cooperative seeks outside grant funding and reserves the right to allocate funds.
+The Teacher Cooperative shall consists of all full-time licensed teachers working at ALBA School.
+The Cooperative will-meets monthly and on an as needed basis.
+The Cooperative will-seeks outside grant funding and will-reserves the right to allocate funds.
 Staff participating in the interview committee will go through interview to assure inclusion in the interview process.

-There is a rotating chair serving a time that is determined by the Cooperative.
-As educational leaders of the school the Cooperative oversees the day-to-day operations, allocating and directing of school resources to maximize the educational experiences for the student population.
-The Cooperative motivates and provides instructional leadership, including school climate, development of curriculum and operational procedures encourages quality work and provide opportunities for professional growth.
-In addition, the Cooperative promotes commitment to the school's educational goals and works closely with corresponding member of outside agencies committed to partnerships with ALBA School.
-The staff assumes leadership roles in the pursuit of academic excellence.
+There will be is a rotating chair serving a time that is determined by the Cooperative.
+As educational leaders of the school the Cooperative will-oversees the day-to-day operations, allocating and directing of school resources to maximize the educational experiences for the student population.
+The Cooperative will-motivates and provides instructional leadership, including school climate, development of curriculum and operational procedures encourages quality work and provide opportunities for professional growth.
+In addition, the Cooperative will promotes commitment to the school's educational goals and works closely with corresponding member of outside agencies committed to partnerships with ALBA School.
+The staff will assumes leadership roles in the pursuit of academic excellence.
 It is understood that periodic reviews and adjustments to the Teacher Cooperative may be necessary in the future.
 If the majority of the teachers at ALBA determine that adjustments are necessary, such changes shall be negotiated between ALBA and MPS.